AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

 **As you can infer, this approach is hardly scalable/maintainable because of the following caveats :**
 + Changing a color requires to change ALL the occurences of the hex code in the source CSS:
-+ We need to write classes for each Color x Component association, this rapidly becomes a burden to write and maintain.
++ We need to write classes for 'each Color x Components' association, this rapidly becomes a burden to write and maintain.

 ### Easier maintainance using preprocessor variables